 House Bill No. 531

-A Bill for an Act entitled: "An Act clarifying county motor vehicle recycling and disposal program responsibilities; specifying that junk vehicle fluid removal must be funded by junk vehicle revenue; increasing the annual payment to counties for junk vehicle programs; allowing the department of environmental quality to increase the annual county payment; amending sections 75-10-521, 75-10-532, and 75-10-534, MCA; and providing an effective date AND A TERMINATION DATE."
+A Bill for an Act entitled: "An Act clarifying county motor vehicle recycling and disposal program responsibilities; specifying that junk vehicle fluid removal must be funded by junk vehicle revenue; increasing the annual payment to counties for junk vehicle programs; allowing the department of environmental quality to increase the annual county payment; amending sections 75-10-521, 75-10-532, and 75-10-534, MCA; and providing an effective date."

 Be it enacted by the Legislature of the State of Montana: